 “This new partnership with Scripps will greatly enhance our ability to transition these technologies into operational platforms that will gather critical environmental data for the nation,” said NOAA Rear Adm.
 Michael J. Silah, director of the NOAA Commissioned Officer Corps and OMAO.

-Terrill’s team has deployed unmanned surface vessels offshore Southern California, collecting observations along the historic routes of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program, which has studied the marine environment off the coast of California for 70 years.
+Terrill’s team has deployed unmanned surface vessel offshore Southern California, collecting observations along the historic routes of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program, which has studied the marine environment off the coast of California for 70 years.
 The surface vessels, which can be deployed from Scripps Pier, followed CalCOFI’s Line 90 which runs 200 nautical miles offshore, collecting data on oceanographic and meteorological conditions.

 “Innovative new technology to observe the ocean and to gather data is essential to understand and predict the ocean,” said Margaret Leinen, vice chancellor for marine sciences at UC San Diego and director of Scripps Institution of Oceanography.
 “Unmanned systems allow us to observe the ocean more regularly and at greater scale.
 We are excited to expand our collaboration with NOAA on rapidly advancing unmanned systems.”